KansasCityWomeninTechnology/cocktails-worksheets/docs/css/2-selectors/README.md

    > Feel free to choose different color if you'd like.
 You can always zoom in to have a closer look.
    > Check out [keyboard shortcut](/css/references/) for `Zoom in` and `Zoom out` shortcuts.

-1. Save your file and view in Chrome.
+1. View your site in Chrome.
 Do you see the color of your header change?

 1. Repeat step 1 and add the same color to `h2`.
 You'll add this right after your `h1` style.